-There aren’t any surprises with this coffee, it’s a middle-of-the-road drinker that tastes great either black or with cream and sugar.
+There aren’t any surprises with this bag of coffee, it’s a middle-of-the-road drinker that tastes great either black or with cream and sugar.

 It is a great brew no matter how you prepare it.
 And it’s forgiving, so even if you don’t have a dialed-in recipe, it will taste great every time.

-I’d recommend this coffee to someone looking for a daily drinker.
+I’d recommend this delicious coffee to someone looking for a daily drinker.

 As with the light roasts, there are actually a couple of options when it comes to dark roasts.

 There’s the classic Embolden dark roast.
 And then the Midnight roast.